16 Great Reasons to Visit Brasov, Romania in 2025

 Poiana Brașov

 Poiana Brașov is about 1000 meters above sea level and has seven main ski and snowboard slopes.
-In winter it’s like a small fairytale village covered in snow but it’s an enjoyable place also during summer.
+In winter, it’s like a small fairytale village covered in snow.
+However, it’s an enjoyable place also in the summer.
 The road to get there also offers amazing views of Brașov from the top.

 13. Awesome views from the top